Cozy Peach Kitchen

 Notes

 1. Milk: Soy milk works best due to its high protein content.
-Oat milk and pea protein milk also work.
+Oat milk and pea protein milk may also work, but I've had inconsistent results so I don't recommend using that as your first option.
 I don't recommend almond, rice, or coconut milk.

 2. Vinegar: This recipe works with an equal amount of plain vinegar or lemon juice.